Ken Domon: Hiroshima

-Pilgrimage to ancient temples [Kojijunrei] and late career
+Pilgrimage to ancient temples [Koji Junrei] and late career

 Having nourished his interest for Buddhist temples since photographing Murō-ji, Domon continued to photograph temples throughout his career until he was finally no longer physically able.
 He photographed thirty-nine in total.
 While the images were originally intended to be printed in the periodical Camera Mainichi, Domon felt that this format did not suit the material.
 Instead, the photographs were printed in five rich volumes, published in 1963, 1965, 1968, 1971 and 1975.
 This also gave emphasis to Domon's new use of color film (Ektachrome E-1) from 1958 onwards.

 Concerning his photographs of Japan's traditional culture, Domon wrote, "I am involved with the social realities of today, at the same time that I am involved with the traditions and classical culture of Nara and Kyoto, and these two involvements are linked by their common search for the point in which they are related to the fate of the people, the anger, the sadness, the joys of the Japanese people."

 Domon's method of photographing these temples was to stay at the location for a time before taking the first photo.
 He would then begin photographing based not on a systematic, scholarly approach to the subject, but based on how his feelings towards the subjects moved him to record them.
 Domon prefaced the first volume of Koji Junrei with, "This is thus intended as a beloved book, a book which allows the individual Japanese to reconfirm the culture, the people which formed them."

 Domon depended on the help of assistants to work on the series.
 He was incapacitated by a stroke in 1959 and after six months of rehabilitation, he had difficulties holding a camera correctly.
 He suffered a second stroke in 1968, resulting in the paralysis of his right side.
 He also had to use a wheelchair.
 Writing in 1977, the artist recounted how the use of his wheelchair changed his perspective, but that he was able to adjust "in a natural way".

 The artist took his final photographs in March 1978.
 In 1979, he experienced a third stroke and fell into a coma, in which he remained until his death in 1990.
 He was eighty years old.